Longmont Flood Information

 Follow Our Journey

 After the flood, the City identified key projects that should be completed to mitigate future flood damage, preventing such a catastrophe from occurring again.
-It is estimated that $90 million will be needed to complete these important projects.
-Currently, there is only limited funding available for these protective measures.
+It is estimated that $91 million will be needed to complete these important projects.

 - St. Vrain Creek Channel Maintenance/Reconfiguration